Scott Cawthon: Scott Cawthon–made games

-Cawthon submitted Five Nights at Freddy's to Steam's Greenlight system in summer 2014, releasing a trailer and later a demo.
-He then submitted it to IndieDB, where it gained popularity, and submitted the game a third time to Desura.
-The game was accepted in Steam's Greenlight in August 2014.
+Cawthon submitted Five Nights at Freddy's to Steam's Greenlight system in the summer of 2014, releasing a trailer and later a demo.
+He submitted it to IndieDB, where it gained popularity, and submitted the game a third time to Desura.
+The game was accepted on Steam's Greenlight in August 2014.
 The game was well received by critics, and became the subject of numerous popular Let's Play videos on YouTube.
 A prequel, Five Nights at Freddy's 2, was released later that year on Steam.
 Soon after the release of Five Nights at Freddy's 2, Cawthon removed all information from his personal website and replaced it with an image of the word "offline".
 His website later began to show teaser images promoting Five Nights at Freddy's 3, which was released in March 2015.

 Five Nights at Freddy's 4 was released in 2015, with a free Halloween update following.
-The development of a new game, titled FNaF World, was announced, ditching the formula of the other games and instead being a role-playing video game.
+The development of a game, titled FNaF World, was announced, ditching the formula of the other games and instead being a role-playing video game.
 It was released on January 21, 2016.
 FNaF World received mixed reviews due to glitches and other issues, and Cawthon pulled it from Steam four days later.
 An altered version was released on Game Jolt for free on February 8.

-On May 21, 2016, Cawthon released a teaser trailer for Five Nights at Freddy's: Sister Location, featuring two new animatronics as well as circus-themed variations of the Foxy and Freddy characters from the series.
+On May 21, 2016, Cawthon released a teaser trailer for Five Nights at Freddy's: Sister Location.
 The game was released on October 7, 2016, and was generally well received.
 Cawthon released the update "Custom Night" on December 1, with "Golden Freddy Mode" being added to the update soon after.

 On July 3, 2017, Cawthon announced the cancellation of a sixth main installment to Five Nights at Freddy's, after previously stating a month earlier that a sixth game was in development.
 He opined that he had been neglecting other aspects of his life but said that he was not planning to abandon the series and was considering developing a FNaF World-styled spin-off game in the future.
 However, with the release of Freddy Fazbear's Pizzeria Simulator on December 4, 2017, this was confirmed to be a joke.

 On June 28, 2018, the seventh main installment to the series, Ultimate Custom Night, was released on Steam for free.
 It features over 50 characters from the franchise.
 In Cawthon's Upcoming Projects post on Steam, he noted that deals for console ports have been signed, as well as announcing virtual reality and augmented reality games.